New! AMMP Webinar Series

-2021 Annual Meeting Will Be Held Virtually
+2021 Virtual Annual Meeting

 The Association for Materials and Methods in Paleontology was founded to standardize conservation methodology for fossil specimens and collections around the world.
 Over the last decade, the Association has made significant strides in honing and refining best practices based on the research and experience of its member base.
 The knowledge accrued is the fruit of hundreds of careers and countless hours of work - effort and experience unique to each of our members and their positions in their home institutions.